Rileyccc/Request-Scheduling-using-Threads-and-Synchronization/README.md

 To run the java version first install the java development kit
 1. run : sudo apt install openjdk-11-jdk
 2. navigate from the project root directory to where the java code is using: cd java/src
-3. run: make -f makefile //to compile and run the java version of the progect
+3. run: make -f makefile //to compile and run the java version of the project